 For the duration of the trip teachers are acting in loco parentis.
-In the event of accident or illness, medical information about your daughter may be required.
+In the event of an accident or illness, medical information about your daughter may be required.
 Please fill in the form below with as much detail as possible.
 Information will be treated in the strictest confidence.
+Should any of this information be relevant to your daughter's general school medical record, please email the office at admin@olschool.ie to update the record if necessary.
+The information gathered in this form will be used only for the purposes of this trip.